 Last August, I was fortunate to attend the launch of the Cricut Maker.
-You can learn all about this amazing machine from Cricut in my write-up here.
 While we were there, we also heard about the launch of the Knife Blade, which was one of the two new tools (along with the rotary blade) that were launching with the Cricut Maker.

 Cricut Knife Blade Launch

 But the wait is over!
 I am so excited to be one of the first consumers to be able to try the new Knife Blade, which launches today.
 In March, I headed to Cricut headquarters in Salt Lake City to learn all about this new blade and how to use it—and now I’m so excited that I can finally share everything I learned with you!

 Keeping my mouth shut until the launch today has been so hard!
 Whenever I learn something new about my Cricut, I want to share it immediately.
 So, I think I might need an award for keeping my lips sealed until now.
 Please send cookies.